LHCbDev/lhcbpr2all/README.md

 ### Run all services in the development environment

-`docker-compose up -d` runs development environment from `docker-compose.yml` configuration
+`docker-compose up -d`

+, runs development environment from `docker-compose.yml` configuration.
+First run of the command can take some time.

 ### Run all services in the other environment [optional]
 You can select another environment, by using the following command: